Sir-Teatei-Moonlight/monado-forge/README.md

 ## Planned features
 Roughly in order of priority.
-* Better channel splitting (current one is hella slow/inefficient)
 * UV folding (moving points to within the (0,1) range where possible)